 If your trainer is set-up in a small or enclosed room, things are going to get muggy.
-For racing, some of the STPC riders use dehumidifiers along with their fans to get every performance gain possible.
+Some riders use dehumidifiers along with their fans to get every performance gain possible.
 It’s worth considering if performance is your priority, or if you just want to improve the climate in your training dungeon or prevent mold from growing.

-Some riders complain that a stationary bike leads to discomfort or boredom.
-In recent years, resourceful riders started building homemade “rocker plates” that increase realism and comfort by allowing the bike and trainer to rock from side-to-side while pedaling.
+Many riders complain that a stationary bike leads to discomfort or boredom.
+Resourceful riders started building homemade “rocker plates” that increase realism and comfort by allowing the bike and trainer to rock from side-to-side while pedaling.

-Nearly all the STPC riders use a TV or large monitor connected to their computer.
+You could just use you laptop, tablet, or smart phone, but it's so much nicer to use a TV or large monitor connected to a computer.
 It’s not necessary, but projecting your avatar onto a larger screen can make Zwift or other virtual platforms more immersive and fun.
 If you have bad eyes like me, staring at a tiny screen can lead to eye fatigue.
 Plus, if you have more than one screen, it opens up possibilities like watching TV while simultaneously training on Zwift.
 This is how I binge watch my favorite TV shows without feeling guilty.

 This one can cost you nothing but have a very positive effect on your performance.
 Decorate your training dungeon with anything that will encourage you to get on your bike.
-For the STPC riders, this means old race numbers, photos of loved ones, bright LED lights, and motivational mantras.
+This can be old race numbers, photos of loved ones, bright LED lights, and motivational mantras.
 Having your area feel bright and futuristic or warm and cozy can make it easier to get on the bike.
 Just because they call it a trainer dungeon, doesn’t mean it has to look like a dungeon.
 Of course, if a dungeon-like atmosphere suits you, go for it.